-Correctly speaking, electricity is a hazard, as it has the potential to cause harm, but if properly managed, the likelihood of harm being caused is minimal, although the severity (sometimes referred to as consequence) when things go wrong will potentially be fatality or life changing.
+Correctly speaking, electricity is a hazard, as it has the potential to cause harm, but if properly managed, the likelihood of harm being caused is minimal.
+Although, the severity of electrical hazards (sometimes referred to as consequence) when things go wrong will potentially be fatality or life changing.

 If electricity is so dangerous, why are there so few fatalities?

 Good question!
-There is certainly a level of underreporting taking place; many people will recount experiences of near-misses when it comes to electricity, usually electric shock or arc flash (flash over).
+There is certainly a level of underreporting electrical incidents taking place.
+Many people will recount experiences of near-misses when it comes to electricity.
+2 main hazards of electricity include electric shock or arc flash (flash over).
 In other instances, the root cause is not correctly identified, and electrical energy is not recognised as initiating a serious outcome.
 But in reality, the very low frequency of fatality through contact with electricity can be put down to good electrical safety management systems.
 The UK has robust electrical standards, many of which are non-statutory, but all the same they are aggressively enforced.

-This is a good situation to be in, but it also breeds complacency.
-As standards have improved over the years, and the level of safety offered reduces incidence levels, people become complacent and companies look towards electrical management as being an area for saving costs- this puts us all in a precarious situation.
+This is a good situation to be in but it can breed complacency.
+As electrical hazard standards have improved over the years, and the level of safety offered reduces incidence levels, people become complacent and companies look towards electrical management as being an area for saving costs- this puts us all in a precarious situation.